The Doctor: Multi-Doctor stories

 The Thirteenth Doctor meets a previously unknown incarnation of the Doctor portrayed by Jo Martin in "Fugitive of the Judoon".
 It is implied in "The Timeless Children" that Martin's Doctor was a previous incarnation that had been erased from the Doctor's memory by the Division.

 Reprising the role

-On a few occasions, previous actors to have played Doctor have returned to the role, usually guest-starring with the incumbent:
+On a few occasions, previous actors to have played the Doctor have returned to the role, usually guest-starring with the incumbent: